- Do I need to sign and return my award letter to the Financial Aid Office?

 - How often will my financial aid funds disburse?

-For Undergraduate students, funds are divided and disbursed equally between the fall and spring semesters, for Accelerated Degree Program students, funds are divided and disbursed equally between the Modules, and for New Dimensions students, funds are divided and disbursed equally between Payment Periods.
+For Undergraduate students, funds are divided and disbursed equally between the fall and spring semesters, for Accelerated Degree Program students, funds are divided and disbursed equally between the Modules, and for Cohort students, funds are divided and disbursed equally between Payment Periods.
 The Financial Aid Office confirms that a student has attended class in all matriculated courses prior to disbursing any funds.
 Disbursements happen approximately three weeks into the start of a term.

 - Why do I have an "out of pocket" or a bill if I have financial aid?